wesnoth/constitution/Project-Constitution.md

 I. This Constitution must be first accepted by the entirety of the active members of the Development Team as well as Wesnoth.org Staff Members as defined in Article 5.
 For this particular one-time purpose, Chapter IV does not apply.
 Once accepted, it shall come into effect immediately.

-> **Rationale:** Because of the impact this Constitution is expected to have on the Battle for Wesnoth Project in the long term, it's paramount to require unanimous approval of its first version.
+> **Rationale:** Because of the impact this Constitution is expected to have on the Battle for Wesnoth Project in the long term, it is paramount to require unanimous approval of its first version.

 II.
 For the first development cycle upon which this Constitution comes into effect and unless the current development version is already considered to be in the beta stage of development, there shall be an immediate call to elections for the Project Manager position per Articles 11 and 12, as well as the subsequent drafting of a Development Roadmap per Article 13.

-> **Rationale:** The present political climate in the Project absolutely requires us to re-plan Wesnoth 1.16 with the newly elected Project Manager unless we've already reached beta by the time this Constitution is approved.
+> **Rationale:** The state of affairs in the Project at the time this Constitution was first approved absolutely requires us to re-plan Wesnoth 1.16 with the newly elected Project Manager.

 III.
 Until Wesnoth 2.0 is released, only Chapter I of this Constitution shall apply to Project Haldric, which may opt to have its own document defining its structure.
 The designation and release of Wesnoth 2.0 must be done through unanimous agreement between the Project Council, the Wesnoth, Inc. Board, and the Project Haldric development team.